Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 His copious body hair probably didn’t help, either.
 But manscaping was *totally* out of the question so he’d just have to live with it.
 Let Blac and Sikes have their flawlessly symmetric abs.
 Firth looked damn good too, and he was bigger and stronger in every measure and liked it that way.
 If you lined up everyone and compared?
 Everyone had their high points but Firth was the *best* overall.

-Except for Adam. *That* stumpy shit’s body was just so *fucking perfect* despite his absolute stocky hugeness, that he didn’t really count in the first place. *Nobody* surpassed or even equaled his body in any way: speed, endurance, toughness, strength, symmetry or aesthetics…*anything.* The perfect fucker.
+Except for Adam. *That* stumpy shit’s body was just so *fucking perfect* despite his absolute stocky hugeness, that he didn’t really count in the first place. *Nobody* surpassed or even equaled his body in any way: speed, endurance, toughness, strength, symmetry or aesthetics...*anything.* The perfect fucker.

 And yes, the men’s very favorite measurement was also frequently repeated, much to Kovač’s annoyance and the Beef Trio’s increasingly smug and bemused views on the entire subject.
 Sadly—or happily, depending on one’s viewpoint—given how the Crue-D affected the rest of the body it was only prudent to ensure every critical measurement remained current.
 What were the results?
 Only Kovač knew the overall trend for certain, and the suit techs of course knew their men, but whatever the numbers were, nobody was telling.